 - As WWF adopted primarily the priority issues from WWF International, DHKD merely focused on the expertise covered by its staff and volunteers, which includes mainly plant biodiversity and plant habitats.
-Protection of important plant habitats is also the 5th priority of the Convention on Biologic Diversity. - DHKD published a book on 122 important plant areas in Turkey (together with Plant Life International, United Kingdom); - A project funded by MATRA on establishing a network of 9 important plant areas.
-This project focuses on building capacity to conserve areas (together with IVN and Floron, The Netherlands); - Through a BBI-MATRA project DHKD is creating a database for Important Plan Areas (IPAs) to be able to use and share the data on internet.
-It also includes threatened species and habitats; - BTC funds a project on identifying IPAs along the Baku-Tbilisi-Ceyhan Pipeline Company (BTC) pipeline (DHKD identified 144 and BTC 22); - Another project focuses on IPAs in cities: For example DHKD's project: Keep Istanbul Green.
+Protection of important plant habitats is also the 5th priority of the Convention on Biologic Diversity. - DHKD published a book on 122 important plant areas in Turkey (together with Plant Life International, United Kingdom); - A project funded by MATRA (MATRA project 15249, lead by the Rubicon Foundation, The Netherlands) on establishing a network of 9 important plant areas.
+This project focuses on building capacity to conserve areas (together with Rubicon Foundation, IVN and Floron, The Netherlands); - BTC funds a project on identifying IPAs along the Baku-Tbilisi-Ceyhan Pipeline Company (BTC) pipeline (DHKD identified 144 and BTC 22); - Another project focuses on IPAs in cities: For example DHKD's project: Keep Istanbul Green.
 Seven important flora and fauna areas have been identified in Istanbul and to enlighten this further: The Netherlands has 1600 important species, UK 1850 and only in the city of Istanbul 2000 important species exist.
 The project tries to raise awareness on the biodiversity richness of the city.
 It develops action plans for e.g. Rasia orientalis.
-There is good cooperation with local planners but unfortunately the Governor and the municipality of Istanbul do not have protection of species high on their agenda.

-• Promotion of indigenous cultivation and production of wild threatened Turkish bulbs in combination with the Eden Project (UK)
+There is good cooperation with local planners but unfortunately the Governor and the municipality of Istanbul do not have protection of species high on their agenda; - Promotion of indigenous cultivation and production of wild threatened Turkish bulbs in combination with the Eden Project (UK). - DHKD is aiming to create a database for Important Plant Areas (IPAs) to be able to use and share the data on internet.
+It also includes threatened species and habitats; the idea still needs funding...

-DHKD is mainly cooperating with Plant Life International, United Kingdom and Vereniging voor natuur en milieu-educatie (IVN) and Floron, The Netherlands.
+DHKD is mainly cooperating with Plant Life International, United Kingdom and Vereniging voor natuur en milieu-educatie (IVN), Floron and the Rubicon Foundation, The Netherlands.